ynb4work/hotspotemailsave/README.md

-my hotspot java app to save email frome users
+my hotspot java app to save email from users